AcademySoftwareFoundation/rez/CONTRIBUTING.md

 10. If your changes add a new rez config setting, update [rezconfig.py](src/rez/rezconfig.py) and document the setting.
 The comments in this file are extracted and turned into documentation.
 Pay attention to the comment formatting and follow the existing style closely.

+## Development Environment

+### Prerequisites

+On Windows, make sure to set your PowerShell execution policy as shown [here](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-5.1), otherwise the PowerShell tests will fail.

+### Setting Up

+To begin development on Rez you'll first need to set up your development environment.
+There are many ways you can do it, but this is the recommended approach.

+1. Fork the repo and clone it.
+2. Create a new Git branch and check it out.
+3. Create a virtual environment in the same directory as the repo by running `python -m venv venv`.
+4. Pip install your local Rez code by running `pip install .`

+### Running Tests

+1. Set up your development environment as shown above.
+2. Run `rez selftest`.

 ## CLA